Seagate/cortx-hare/CONTRIBUTING.md

    `origin/main`

-   1. Then, check them at least with:

-      `$ ./scripts/m0 run-ut`

-   2. Ideally, run the complete tests with:

-      `$ ./scripts/m0 check-everything`

-   - It is better, for the review process, that your contribution contains no more than 3 commits.

-2. To commit your code changes use:
+1. To commit your code changes use:

-   `$ git commit -s -m 'comment'` - enter your GitHub Account ID and an appropriate Feature or Change description in comment.
+   `$ git commit -s`

+   Refer to point 9. from the [PC3 document](https://github.com/Seagate/cortx-hare/blob/dev/rfc/9/README.md#22-patch-requirements) to know more about the commit message requirements.

-3. Check out your git log to view the details of your commit and verify the author name using: `$ git log`
+2. Check out your git log to view the details of your commit and verify the author name using: `$ git log`

     :page_with_curl: **Note:** If you need to change the author name for your commit, refer to the GitHub article on [Changing author info](https://docs.github.com/en/github/using-git/changing-author-info).

-4. To Push your changes to GitHub, use: `$ git push origin 'your-local-branch-name'`

 :page_with_curl: **Note on development branch:**